Riich M1: History

 Developed on the same platform as the Chery QQ, the Riich M1 (Codeproject S18) was the smallest car marketed by Riich, the Chery division intended to sell better quality and better-finished cars than the rest of the parent company.
 In fact, the M1 was a totally new project compared to the old QQ that was still produced and updated several times.

 Launched the 16 August 2009 in China, the M1 has a five-door body with an MPV-like design.
 With a length of 3.60 meters the car was designed especially for export, in fact, it will be assembled under license in Italy by DR Motor going to be in direct competition with the European A-segment cars like the Fiat Panda, Citroën C1, Peugeot 107 and Hyundai i10.
 At launch the car was equipped with two four-cylinder petrol engines from the Acteco family developed by Chery and AVL.
 The 1.0 16V and 1.3 16V.
 The gearbox was a five-speed manual, or optional 5-speed automated manual on the 1.3.
 The interior was characterized by central instrumentation.

 Subsequently, the 1.0 engine was replaced by the new 1.1 16V Acteco.
 In November 2010, the electric version with an engine delivering 40 kW and a total range of between 120 and 150 km came into production.

-In most Asian and Latin American markets, the M1 will be exported from Chery to be sold under its own brand, being the Riich division specific to China.
-In 2013, the Riich brand is closed and some vehicles will continue to be sold under the Chery brand; the M1 will then become Chery M1.
-Production ends in 2014 due to low sales.
+In most Asian and Latin American markets, the M1 was exported from Chery to be sold under its own brand, being the Riich division specific to China.
+In 2013, the Riich brand closed and some vehicles continued to be sold under the Chery brand; the M1 then became Chery M1.
+Production ended in 2014 due to low sales.